 What is PMP advertising?

-Only a select amount of advertisers can participate in the private auction, which means that a curated list of buyers bid instead of the ad inventory being made available on an open exchange.
+Only a select number of advertisers can participate in the private auction, which means that a curated list of buyers bid instead of the ad inventory being made available on an open exchange.
 PMP advertising provides a select group of advertisers the option to purchase ad inventory before the leftover spaces become available via the open exchange.

 What is a Preferred Deal?